Sixth Sunday in Ordinary Time

 Sixth Sunday in Ordinary Time Homily Transcript

-A special thank you this week to our friends from St. Hilary Parish from Chicago in the congregation.
+A special thank you to our congregation from St. Mary’s of the Woods Parish, Chicago and the Chicago Dental Association.